PureStorage-OpenConnect/px-gitops/ci-cd-workflow/README.md

 3) Namespace of dev branch repository
 4) Kubeconfig path of dev branch repository

-We need above details to get information like ( Pod name, service IP, git repository name, branch name and etc), so that we can use these details in further scripts without asking details from user again and again.
+We need above details to get information like ( Pod name, service IP, git repository name, branch name), so that we can use these details in further scripts without asking details from user again and again.

 ```
 ./add-details.sh